 Certifications and Degrees

-When it comes to skills, Test Engineering seems to bolster pay the most; employees who claim proficiency also enjoy a median income of about $127K annually.
-It's pretty common to find people here who know Project Management; about one in five consider it a key competency.
-Three more common skills are Microsoft Office, Microsoft Excel, and Data Analysis.
+The highest-paying skill to have may be Test Engineering; employees who claim proficiency also report a higher average salary of $127K annually.
+It's pretty common to find people here who know Project Management; just over a fifth consider it a key competency.
+Microsoft Excel, Microsoft Office, and Engineering Design round out the set of key employee skills.

 Benefits and Perks